MTSami/EvaNet/README.md

 ```
 NOTE:
 - --out_dir is where the model predictions are saved.
-- --save_model_dir is the folder where model weights are saved.
+- --saved_model_dir is the folder where model weights are saved.